CHINMAY02CS/Desktop-AI-Assistant/README.md

 # Desktop-AI-Assistant
 This is an AI assistant which takes speech as input and performs various tasks

-# Document-Scanner

-This is a smart document scanner made using Python.
-This AI Assistant takes the audio input from the user using a microphone and performs tasks as directed.

 ## Working
 * The code is run and the AI assistant greets the user with a welcome message.